 Puncture wounds cause bleeding, pain and, in some cases, a loss of feeling around the site of the wound.
 An infected wound will appear red and swollen and might be full of pus or a watery discharge.

 Treatment depends on the severity of the cut.
 The first step is to stop the wound from bleeding by applying direct pressure.
 If the wound is deep and bleeds excessively, medical attention is required.

 Because cuts and puncture wounds are particularly prone to infection, it is important that they be thoroughly cleaned.
-The wound should be run under water for approximately five minutes and the surrounding area cleaned with soap and water.
+The wound should be put under running under water for approximately five minutes, and the surrounding area should be cleaned with soap and water.
 All objects must be removed from the wound, but it’s important not to poke at or inside of it.
 Clearing the wound of all debris can greatly reduce the risk of infection.
-If rinsing with water does not effectively remove all objects, seeking treatment from a doctor so that the lodged item can be removed is necessary.
+If rinsing with water does not effectively remove all objects, it is necessary to seek treatment from a medical provider so that the lodged item can be removed.

-Once cleaned, a thin layer of antibacterial ointment applied to the area will protect it against infection.
+Once the wound is clean, applying a thin layer of antibacterial ointment to the area will protect it against infection.
 A clean bandage covering the surface of the wound will help keep it clean and free from harmful bacteria.
 The bandage should be changed daily or when it becomes dirty or wet.

 When to Contact a Doctor

 - If the wound was caused by a human or animal bite, it’s imperative to see a doctor immediately.
 Exposure to rabies is of particular concern if a stray dog or wild animal inflicted the bite, and in such cases antibiotics and/or a rabies vaccination series should be administered.

 - A doctor should be called right away if the wound is large or deep (even if it’s not bleeding) or when it appears that stitches might be needed.
 Usually, a wound that is more than an inch deep or that reaches the bone will require stitches.